fulanii/n8n-scraper/readme.md

 ## n8n scraper
-This scraper uses selenium to scraper different states, Secretary of State websites.
+This scraper uses selenium to scraper different states, Secretary of State websites business fillings.
 Save the data as json locally, then can post it to you n8n workflow.

 ### States Scrapers done so far